mai-gh/dcss-tv/README.md

 ## Dungeon Crawl Stone Soup Television

+this is mainly an exercise in DOM manipulation!

 The point of this project is to automate spectating games of the webtiles version of dungeon crawl stone soup.